ow3org/web-components-starter/README.md

 It's very easy to get started, especially if you have designed/developed Vue Single File Components before.
 Check out the index.html and how the `HelloWorld`-component is defined within this repo.
 Feel free to create any component.

-The `package.json` contains some useful snippets but ones you need to be aware of:
+The `package.json` contains some useful snippets but ones you need to be aware of are:

 ```bash
 yarn dev # starts the local server at http://localhost:3000/ & watches for changes